Madelene/100-days-of-code/log.md

 **Thoughts:**
 - I need to learn more about financial data in order to build more effective gauges for customers!
 - I really like the sleuth aspect of this job; always figuring out these little puzzles

+### R2 Day 3: April 14, 2018 Saturday

+** Today's Progress**
+- I walked to Whole Foods and read more Deep Work - almost done!

+**Thoughts:**
+- The required reading not only applies to this new job, but to seeking a better quality of life!
+I really appreciate that!